Christian Boarding Schools for Boys in Ocean Springs, Mississippi

 School is in session year-round, letting students catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor earn a high school diploma, and many go on to colleges of their choice.

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, such as woodworking, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.
+In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, such as woodworking, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.

 We also know boys should be able to handle basic life skills.
 Students of Safe Harbor are taught to balance a checkbook and handle personal finances responsibly, search for employment using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just a handful of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.